shx123/learngit/readme.txt

 shx first
 creating a new branch is quick;
 aa
-creating a new branch is quick AND simple.
+creating a new branch is quick AND simple & simple.